Fangz

 Fangz are an Australian punk rock band formed in 2019.
+Their main genre of interest is punk rock.

 In May 2025, they announced they'd signed with Impressed Recordings and released their debut studio album Shui in July 2025.
 The album debuted at number 8 on the ARIA Charts.
+The album reaches #1 on the ARIA Australian Album Charts upon its debut in July.